 - Account funding options: Bank transfer

-- Trading fees: Spread on bid and ask prices; no hidden costs
+- Trading fees: Spread on buy and sell prices; no hidden costs

 - App: Available on iOS and Android